John Patrick Looney: Rock Island News

 Looney attributed his loss at the election to the Rock Island Argus, which wrote many negative opinion articles on him.
 In response, Looney founded the Rock Island News, which he used to blackmail prominent Rock Island citizens.

 In 1905, Looney bought the Mirror Lounge, a closed club to use for his law office on the 1st floor and to publish his newspaper on the second floor.
 After purchasing the building, John brought his brothers William (Bill) and Jeremiah (Jerry) to Rock Island from Ottawa to help him run the paper.
 During the early 20th century, Looney published many articles that attacked the Rock Island Argus and threaten to expose the deep dark secrets some of Rock Island's most prominent residents.
 The residents attacked by Looney threats were blackmailed into paying "kill fees" to kill articles before they were published.
 However, by 1908, Looney was desperate for money to keep all of his operations afloat, so he was forced to sell Rock Island News to W.W.
 Wilmerton.

 However, Looney had no plans to relinquish his control of the newspaper.
 The night after Looney sold the paper, Wilmerton shut down the newspaper, which angered Looney.
 Later that night, a bomb exploded at the printing press in the newspaper's building, which Looney still owned.
 Looney refused a $7,000 insurance settlement, and the insurance company canceled his policy.
 In November, two mysterious fires would destroy the Mirror Lounge.
 The first fire on November 2 caused $32,000 worth of damage to the building, destroying the Mirror Saloon, run by Dan Drost.
 The second fire started the day before the insurance was canceled, causing $75,000 worth of damage to the Mirror building.
 Looney was accused of setting the fire by Dan Drost; he later admitted to helping Looney set the fire.

 With Looney unable to publish his newspaper for a year after he sold it, he was left powerless in Rock Island politics since he was unable to blackmail its residents.
 Looney resumed his publishing from the garage on the side of his house called "The Roost" in 1909.
-Looney moved his newspaper again in 1924 to the upper story of his mansion overlooking the Rock River.
-However, when Looney began to publish his first newspaper again for the first time on February 6, 1909, he personally attacked Wilmerton and his family on the front page.
+When Looney began publishing his newspaper again for the first time on February 6, 1909, he personally attacked Wilmerton and his family on the front page.

 This personal attack of Wilmerton family led to a downtown shootout on February 22, 1909.
 Near the Safety on 3rd Avenue and 18th Street in Rock Island Illinois Looney was shot in the side, but he was not seriously injured.
 Wilmerton was arrested, but was never charged with a crime.
 The "Bel-Aire" house at which this gunfight occurred can be viewed just slightly west of 30th street in Rock Island on River Heights Road.
 Looney was also subject to several other failed attempts to kill him.